Stability for Strichartz inequalities: Existence of minimizers: Introduction

 By this definition, if $h$ is a minimizer for $C_{SG*}$ then one can conclude\footnote{Notice that we times one-half in the definition of spectral-gap constant to make sure this fact holds true.
 And in the Proof of Proposition \ref{P:Sphere-spectral-gap}, Step 2, we can show that the spectral gap constant $C_{SG*}$ can be attained by taking the second order spherical harmonic function.}

-thus one can directly see that $C_{*}\leq C_{SG}$.
-In this paper, by investigating some monotonicity in the work of Gon\c{c}alves-Negro \cite[Proof of Theorem 1.3]{GN2022} and combining some spectral perturbative calculation due to K\"onig \cite{Konig2023}, we can show the following Proposition \ref{P:Sphere-spectral-gap}, which directly guarantees that the spectral-gap obstacle cannot appear. \begin{prop}[Sphere spectral-gap constant] The explicit value of the spectral-gap constant is
+thus one can see that $C_{**}\leq C_{SG*}$.
+Indeed, Gon\c{c}alves-Negro \cite[Proof of Theorem 1.3]{GN2022} has shown that $C_{SG*}>0$.
+In this paper, by investigating some monotonicity in the work of Gon\c{c}alves-Negro and combining some spectral perturbative calculation due to K\"onig \cite{Konig2023}, we can show the following Proposition \ref{P:Sphere-spectral-gap}, which directly guarantees that the spectral-gap obstacle cannot appear. \begin{prop}[Sphere spectral-gap constant] The explicit value of the spectral-gap constant is

 Furthermore, the stability-constant satisfies

 \end{prop} Second for the two-peak phenomenon, we define the sphere two-peak function and sphere two-peak constant as follows

 This two-peak constant is well-defined due to the rotation symmetry, and by these definitions one can directly see that $C_{**}\leq C_{TP*}$.
 In fact, we can compute that \begin{prop}[Sphere two-peak constant] The explicit value of the sphere-two-peak constant is